donRehan/movieSearch/README.md

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

+#TODO: Add footer to the app (Accessed by all components)
 #Pass the movie as a prop rather than a form submission
 #See if you should remove use state in movieslist and sub with zustand
 #Make sure naming conventions are consistent